Siege of Rhodes (1480)

-In 1480 the small Knights Hospitaller garrison of Rhodes withstood an attack of the Ottoman Empire.
+The Siege of Rhodes of 1480 was the first and failed attempt by the Ottoman Empire to seize the island stronghold of the Knights of Rhodes from Rhodes, despite about 70,000 troops, they successfully defended the island.

 Attack

-On 23 May 1480 an Ottoman fleet of 160 ships appeared before Rhodes, at the gulf of Trianda, along with an army of 70,000 men under the command of Mesih Pasha.
+On 23 May 1480, an Ottoman fleet of 160 ships appeared before Rhodes, at the gulf of Trianda, along with an army of 70,000 men under the command of Mesih Pasha.
 The Knights Hospitaller garrison was led by Grand Master Pierre d'Aubusson.

 The Ottomans' first goal was to capture the Tower of St Nicholas, a strategic point for the knights' defence of the two harbours: Mandraki, and the one to the east bay of Akandia.
 The Turkish artillery kept up an unbroken bombardment and, from 9 June on, the infantry made a series of attacks.
 Grand Master d'Aubusson himself sped to the aid of the garrison and the enemy was repelled after a fierce struggle.

 A second attack on the town occurred on the eastern sector of the wall near the Jewish quarter, towards the bay of Akandia, which was the battle station of the "tongue" of Italy and was quite weak.
 The Knights and townspeople dug a new moat on the inside of the wall at this point and constructed a new internal fortification, while bombardment from the Turkish artillery was ongoing.
 Once again the Knights defended the town, and after a bitter battle with many casualties on both sides, the danger was once more averted.

 At dawn on 27 July, the Turks launched a vigorous offensive and their vanguard of around 2,500 Janissaries managed to take the tower of Italy and enter the city.
 A frenzied struggle ensued.
 The grand master, wounded in five places, directed the battle and fought with lance in hand.
 After three hours of fighting the enemy were decimated and the exhausted survivors began to withdraw.
 The Knights' counter-attack caused the Turks to beat a disorderly retreat, dragging along with them the Vizier and commander-in-chief.
 The Hospitallers reached as far as his tent and took, along with other booty, the holy standard of Islam.
 On that day, between three and four thousand Turks were slain.

 On August 17, 1480, the Ottoman fleet gave up their attempt to capture Rhodes.
 Sultan Mehmed II was furious and would have attacked the island again, but his death in 1481 put a stop to the attempt.
-In 1522-23 the Ottomans besieged Rhodes once again and captured the city and island.
+In 1522, the Ottomans besieged Rhodes once again and captured the city and island.